 Trust takes a long time to gain and mere seconds to lose.
-When you vaguely present your products, you run the risk of your market losing trust in you – just like that.
+So, when you present your offers ambiguously, you run the risk of your market losing trust in you – just like that.

 Customers today are sharper than ever before.
-And they are on high alert for any scams that might come their way.
-Therefore, if your brand message comes out even as a bit unclear, people might think of your business as a scam – even if you’re not.
+And they are on high alert for any swindles that might come their way.
+Therefore, if your brand message comes out even as a bit unclear, people might think of your business as a fraud – even if you’re not.

-At FSC, we make sure to let our clientele know precisely what, why, and how we do what we do; because we want to build long-lasting relationships with our clients.
-And because we want to build those relationships, we need to build trust.
+I make sure to let my clientele know precisely what, why, and how I do what I do because I want to build long-lasting relationships with our clients.
+And because I want to build those relationships, I need to build trust.
 And nothing generates trust more than honesty.

 Talk straight to your market.
 And build relationships based on trust so that you can open the door for even more client relationships in the future.